Frequently Asked Questions by Educators

 A basic rule of thumb is that the student should be able to meet the core requirements of the course without adjustment.
 You should not change the curriculum for the course or modify assignments to the degree that they alter the core requirements.
-For example, changing in test formats, giving extended time or advanced notice to a student would not be altering the requirement of learning course material, and therefore are within reason.
+For example, changing an accommodation may be test formats, giving extended time or advanced notice to a student would not be altering the requirement of learning course material, and therefore are within reason.
 If you feel uncomfortable with an accommodation, refer to the accommodation letter and discuss it with the Office of Accessibility.
+It is recommended that you only provide accommodations that are written on the accommodation letter.

 You should treat a student with a disability as you would any of your students.
 Follow your normal procedures for a student who is doing poorly in class.
 Make sure that your specific performance expectations are clearly delineated and communicated, and then track the student's performance, documenting each step.